kimbs2020/idea_miner-/README.md

    The purpose of this application is to help a single authorized user discover useful public discussions, emerging news, technical information, common user problems, and potential software or product development ideas across Reddit communities.

    The application is intended to be a personal, non-commercial research and information-discovery tool.

+2. Planned Features
+   The application will use Reddit's official Data API through OAuth authentication to: